-Join us for our free Lunch & Learn series as we explore our 2018 theme: Global Perspectives on the Revolution.
+Join us for our free Lunch & Learn series as we explore our 2019 theme: Civic Engagement.

-This year’s series is made possible with financial suport from People’s United Bank, a longstanding partner with the American Independence Museum that shares our belief in the power and importance of community.
+This year’s series is made possible with financial support from People’s United Bank, a longstanding partner with the American Independence Museum that shares our belief in the power and importance of community.

 Additional Lunch & Learns may be added during the season.